learning-zone/java-basics/collections-questions.md

 Singh
 ```
 #### Q. What is the difference between Set and Map?

+**Sets**:-

+1. Set does not  allow duplicates.
+Set and all of the classes which implements Set interface should have unique elements.
+2. Set allows single null value at most.
+3. Set does not  maintain any order; still few of its classes sort the elements in an order such as LinkedHashSet maintains the elements in insertion order.
+4. Classes used in sets are Set: HashSet, Linked HashSet, TreeSet, SortedSet etc.

+**Maps**:-

+1. Map stored the elements as key & value pair.
+Map doesn’t allow duplicate keys while it allows duplicate values.
+2. Map can have single null key at most and any number of null values.
+3. Set Map also doesn’t stores the elements in an order, however few of its classes does the same.
+4. Classes in Maps HashMap, TreeMap, WeakHashMap, LinkedHashMap, IdentityHashMap etc.

 #### Q. What is the difference between HashSet and HashMap?
 #### Q. What is the difference between HashMap and TreeMap?
 #### Q. What is the advantage of the generic collection?